-CFG Bank, a quaint bank based out of Maryland, currently has one of the top APYs for money market accounts anywhere in the country.
+CFG Bank, a quaint, FDIC-insured bank based out of Maryland, currently has some of the highest APYs (annual percentage yields) for both CDs (certificates of deposit) and money market accounts anywhere in the country.

-Learn more about CFG Bank and their generous high yield money market account and CD offers below.
+Learn more about CFG Bank and their generous CD rates and high yield money market account in our comprehensive review below.

 In this post you'll learn: